 On August 9, 2016, the Council formally recognized a homelessness emergency within Santa Rosa through the following 1) adopted Resolution No. 28838 declaring a homeless shelter crisis; 2) adopted Resolution No. 28839 proclaiming a local homeless emergency; and 3) by motion, directed the Mayor to submit a letter requesting for a gubernatorial state of emergency proclamation.

-On August 30, 2016, Council, by Resolution No. 28851, approved an extension of the declaration of local homeless emergency.
+On August 30, 2016, and again on September 27, Council, by Resolution Nos.
+28851 and 28863, approved an extension of the declaration of local homeless emergency.

 ANALYSIS